 Color Harmonies

 The original color wheel, while inspired by what was observed by light, was created based on experiments with pigments as well.
-As most know, in paint, red, yellow, and blue are considered primary colors.
-Newton thought this translated to light as well and stated they were also the primary colors of light.
-While this isn't actually true, his work was very important in reshaping how people viewed color.
+In paints, red, yellow, and blue are often taught to be primary colors.
+This idea originates from Newton's work as through his experiments, he came to the conclusions that all colors could be made from red, yellow, and blue, and assumed this was true for light as well.
+While this isn't exactly true, his work was very important in reshaping how people viewed color.

 Over time, the color wheel was refined.
 The traditional model, which we will call an RYB color model, defined 12 colors that made up the wheel: the primary colors, the secondary colors, and the tertiary colors.
 The secondary colors are created by evenly mixing the primary colors, and the tertiary colors are created by evenly mixing those primary colors with the secondary colors.

-The idea of color harmonies originates from the idea that colors, based on their relative position on the wheel, can form more pleasing color combinations.
+The concept of color harmonies was formulated on the idea that colors, based on specific, relative position on the wheel, can form more pleasing color combinations.

 Which Color Space is Best for Color Harmonies?

-As we know, these days, there are many color spaces out there: subtractive models, additive models, perceptually uniform models, high dynamic range models, etc. Many color spaces trying to solve specific issues based on the knowledge at the time.
+These days, there are many color spaces and models out there: subtractive models, additive models, perceptually uniform models, high dynamic range models, etc. But which space/model is the best for color harmonies?

 >>> Steps([Color('hsl', [x, 1, 0.5]) for x in range(0, 360, 30)])